What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Fill in holes around sinks and shower drains, if they are near to stop the release of pressure as you plunge.
+- Cover holes around sinks or shower drains if they are close enough to prevent the release of pressure as you plunge.

-If plunging doesn’t work, try this next tactic to pour half a mug of baking soda and one teaspoon of vinegar inside the bathroom bowl.
-Allow the mixture to settle for approximately 15 minutes.
-The mixture will start to fizz then stop then pour boiling water down (not at a boil) to remove the blockage.
+If plunges don’t work you can try this other method add half a cup of baking soda and 1 teaspoon of vinegar inside the bathroom bowl.
+Allow the mixture to settle for about 15 minutes.
+It may fizz, and when it stops then pour boiling water down (not boiling) to remove the obstruction.

-If both plunging and baking soda/vinegar methods have failed to clear the clog, then it’s the right time to utilize an electric coat hanger or plumbing snake.
-You can straighten out the coat hanger’s wire until have a thick, thin wire that has an angled hook at one end.
-You can also use to use the plumbing snake that is made specifically to clear drain clogs.
-Insert the tool into the drain hole of your toilet and twist and turn, push and pull till you experience resistance; there’s usually a blockage is.
-Make an effort to break the blockages by using a back and forth motion without causing damages in your drainpipe.
+If plunging, baking soda and vinegar have not worked the problem, it’s the right time to utilize a wire coat hanger or plumbing snake.
+You can straighten out the coat hanger’s wire until have a thick, thin wire with a hook that is bent at one end or use your plumbing snake.
+It was made specifically to clear drain blockages.
+Install the snake in the drain hole of your toilet and twist, turn, push to the point where you can feel resistance. this is where the blockage typically is.
+Gently try to break up any blockages using back-and-forth motion but without causing any damage to the pipeline.

 Note:

-Once you’ve eliminated any obstructions, it’s vital to turn on the valve for water flow on the toilet bowl.
-Then flush it several times to make sure that the water is flowing freely!
+Once you’ve removed any blockages, it is essential to turn on the valve for water flow behind your toilet bowl again.
+Make sure to flush it several times to make sure all water flows smoothly now!

 Tools | Description |